rladstaetter/LogoRRR/README.md

 ![Screenshot of LogoRRR, version 22.2.0](docs/releases/22.2.0/screenshot-22.2.0.png?raw=true)

-LogoRRR is a simple utility to display a logfile and visualise certain classes of events.
-The main target audience are first or second level support engineers who need a tool to find patterns in log files.
+LogoRRR is a simple utility to display logfiles and visualise certain classes of events.
+The target audience are first or second level support engineers who need a tool to find patterns in log files.

 ![Shows basic functionality of LogoRRR as animated gif](docs/releases/21.3.1/screencast-21.3.1.gif?raw=true)